Dallinger/Dallinger/docs/source/configuration.rst

 ``qualification_blacklist`` *unicode - comma seperated*
     Comma-separated list of qualification names.
 Workers with qualifications in this list will be prevented from viewing and accepting the HIT.

+``qualification_requirements`` *unicode - JSON formatted*
+    A JSON list of qualification documents to pass to Amazon Mechanical Turk.

 ``title`` *unicode*
     The title of the HIT on Amazon Mechanical Turk.